mo7amedaliEbaid/saudi_interview/interview/oop.md

   myDog.makeSound();
 }
 ```
-- Here, Dog overrides the makeSound method from Animal and uses super.makeSound() to invoke the superclass's implementation before adding its own behavior.
+- Here, Dog overrides the makeSound method from Animal and uses super.makeSound() to invoke the superClass's implementation before adding its own behavior.

 ### Accessing Superclass Members:
 - The super keyword can be used to access fields or methods of the superclass directly from within the subclass.